la2050/archive/_projects/2016/the-big-draw-la-drawing-festival-drawing-los-angeles-together.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Ryman Arts will expand The Big Draw LA (BDLA) campaign, Southern California’s largest drawing festival, a month-long, community drawing experiences, across Los Angeles by collaborating with local venues.
+BDLA will raise awareness of drawing’s power as a tool for learning, observation, creativity, and social and cultural engagement by the community – enhancing the quality of each Angeleno and representing Los Angeles as the creative capital that it is.
 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism","Total number of local social media